DanielLiu1123/classpath-replacer/docs/README.md

 This will exclude all jar files that match the pattern.

-> `recursiveExclude` is not supported for jar file name pattern, because the transitive dependencies cannot be determined from the jar file name.
+> `recursiveExclude` is not supported for a jar file name pattern, because the transitive dependencies cannot be determined from the jar file name.

 ### Override